keithalewis/papers/ftap.md

 The price is assumed to be in a given currency and every instrument can be bought or sold in any quantity at that price.
 Cash flows are payments associated with holding an instrument, e.g., coupons for bonds or dividends for stocks.
-There are no bid-ask spread or liquidity issues for cash flows.
+Note there are no bid-ask spread or liquidity issues for cash flows.

 ### Trading Strategy and Position